 All students in the McKelvey School of Engineering are expected to conform to high standards of conduct.
-This statement on student academic integrity is intended to provide guidelines on academic behaviors that are not acceptable.
+Our statement on student academic integrity is intended to provide guidelines on academic behaviors that are not acceptable.
+Visit the McKelvey Academic Integrity (https://engineering.wustl.edu/current-students/student-services/Pages/academic-integrity-policy.aspx) webpage to review the policy.